-- Longer lamp life—Most LED light fixtures have a lifetime of up to 10 years, which greatly reduces the downtime associated with replacing lighting in processing spaces.
+1. Longer lamp life — Most LED light fixtures have a lifetime of up to 10 years, which greatly reduces the downtime associated with replacing lighting in processing spaces.

-- Low energy use—LED lights use about 75 percent less energy than other types of fixtures.
-In processing and packaging areas that require constant lighting, LED lights create significant long-run savings.
+2. Low energy use — LED lights use about 75 percent less energy than other types of fixtures.
+In processing and packaging areas that require constant lighting, LED lights create significant long-term savings.

-- Ability to withstand cold conditions—LED lights perform especially well in cold temperatures, which is necessary for most food processors.
+3. Ability to withstand cold conditions — LED lights perform especially well in cold temperatures, which is necessary for most food processors.
 In comparison, fluorescent lighting is more likely to malfunction in extreme low temperatures.

-Fluorescent lights are a viable option for your food plant’s less critical areas (employee rooms and offices).
+Fluorescent lights are a viable option for your food plant’s less critical areas (employee welfare spaces and offices).
 To reduce energy use, it’s common to install occupancy sensors that automatically switch the lights off when the room is not occupied.